 The District may implement a range of possible sanctions and remedies following a determination of responsibility.
 The range of remedies include counseling, no-contact orders, or other appropriate remedies.
-The range of sanctions include suspension, expulsion, or other disciplinary sanctions.
+The range of sanctions include written warning, unpaid suspension, termination, and other disciplinary sanctions.